 Kew Retail Park comprises a terrace of seven retail warehouses and a purpose-built car wash, totalling 53,858 square feet.
 The retail warehousing terrace is of steel portal frame construction, under pitched roofs, and there are approximately 161 car parking spaces, which reflects a ratio of 1:335 square feet.
 The site is approximately 3.71 acres (1.50 hectares) providing a low site coverage of 35.6%.
-The property is subject to eight full repairing and insuring (FRI) leases, with a total income of £810,237 pa, and the average weighted unexpired lease term is 8.5 years to expiry or 7.4 years to breaks (points at which the tenant could terminate the lease early).
+The property is subject to eight full repairing and insuring (FRI) leases, with a total income of £810,237 pa, and the average weighted unexpired lease term is 8.5 years to expiry or 7.4 years to breaks.